- If the Alt F4 is not working in Windows 10 the problem might be because the FN lock is disabled.

 Outdated or corrupted keyboard drivers can affect your input functions.
 To fix the issue, make sure you have the latest keyboard drivers installed.

-While you can update the keyboard drivers manually, driver updater utilities are usually a better solution.
+While you can update the keyboard drivers manually, driver updater utilities are by far a better solution.
 These types of utilities will find and update both missing and outdated drivers on your Windows PC.

 3. Turn off Sticky Keys